Research Innovation Hub / Research Methodology

 Relevant

-Conceptual & Theoretical Frameworks
+Conceptual and Theoretical Frameworks

-Theoretical vs. Conceptual: A Critical Distinction
+Theoretical versus Conceptual: A Critical Distinction

 DimensionTheoretical FrameworkConceptual Framework

-FunctionTests, extends, or challenges a specific theoryMaps the concepts, variables, and relationships specific to this study
+FunctionTests, extends, or challenges a specific theory within its original termsMaps the concepts, variables, and relationships specific to this study

-ExampleUsing Vygotsky's Zone of Proximal Development to frame a study on peer tutoringDeveloping a custom model linking self-efficacy, motivation, and engagement
+ExampleUsing Vygotsky's ZPD to frame a study on peer tutoring in secondary schoolsDeveloping a model linking self-efficacy, motivation, and academic engagement

-Conceptual Framework — Moderation Model
+Conceptual Framework: Moderation Model

 Independent Variable